postgresml/postgresml/pgml-docs/docs/user_guides/training/overview.md

     );
     ```

-The `train` function requires an `objective` the first time a `project_name` is used.
-That objective is either `regression` or `classification`, which determines the relevant metrics and analysis performed for models trained toward a common goal.
+The `train` function requires an `task` the first time a `project_name` is used.
+That task is either `regression` or `classification`, which determines the relevant metrics and analysis performed for models trained toward a common goal.
 It also requires a `relation_name` and `y_column_name` that will be used to establish the first `Snapshot` of training and test data.
 By default, 25% of the data (specified by `test_size`) will be randomly sampled to measure the performance of the model after the `algorithm` has been fit to the rest.

 !!! tip
     Postgres supports named arguments for function calls, which allows you to pass only the arguments you need.